just-cameron/microstructure.exchange/index.md

 - 2025, _Optimal Exchange Design_, by Daniel Chen ([recording](https://youtu.be/ovJwCV2iux0), [paper](https://danieltchen.com/OEDOct.pdf))
 - 2024, _Measuring Public and Private Information using Quote and Trade Races_, by James Brugler and Terry Hendershott
 - 2023, _Would Order-By-Order Auctions Be Competitive?_, by Thomas Ernst, Chester S. Spatt, and Jian Sun.

+Thank you to everyone who vote for papers and to WRDS for sponsoring the award.

 ## Resources